ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 <p style="text-align: center">
 <img src="../images/SRAL/Blog_InnerOnly_NaiveRefr_512s.jpg" alt="" width="500" /><br/>
-*TODO: Lambert with refracted directions (identical to the plain version)...*
+*TODO: Lambert with refracted directions ( for a constant BSDF it is identical to the version with unmodified directions)...*
 </p>

 *This seemingly doesn't change anything... lambert is constant -- no change in BSDF shape in the positive hemisphere...we stick with Lambert for simplicity...we'll get to different configurations later...*